New York bombing attack 'may have foreign terror links'

-The blast in New York city may be related to a foreign terror organisation and could very well be linked to the discovery of explosive at two other locations, officials have revealed.
+The blast in New York city may be related to a foreign terror organisation and could very well be linked to the discovery of explosives at two other locations, officials have revealed.

-With security in New York heightened as it prepares to host world leaders at the UN General Assembly, police on Monday revealed the identify of a naturalised citizen from Afghanistan, Ahmad Khan Rahami, who they were looking in connection with Saturday night’s attack that left 29 people injured.
+With security in New York heightened as it prepares to host world leaders at the UN General Assembly, police on Monday revealed the identify of a naturalised citizen from Afghanistan, Ahmad Khan Rahami, for whom they were looking in connection with Saturday night’s attack that left 29 people injured.

 Officials had initially said that while the explosion in the Chelsea neighbourhood was an act of terrorism, they did not believe there were foreign links.
 However, on Monday New York Governor Andrew Cuomo said the latest information he had seen, suggested the need to rethink that assumption.

-“Today’s information suggests it may be foreign related, but we’ll see where it goes,” he told the Associated Press.
+“Today’s information suggests it may be foreign related, but we’ll see where it goes,” he said on NY1 TV station.
+"My operating premise is anytime, anywhere, seven days a week you could have an incident like this."

 He was speaking soon after investigators named Rahami as a suspect in the Manhattan blast.